 Your employer should give good reason for refusing holiday dates and might suggest alternatives, so it’s a good idea to talk to them about it.

 - leave when they want, for example they might shut down over Christmas

-- unpaid leave at times, if this is in your contract or written statement
+- unpaid leave at times, if this is in your contract or written terms of employment

 You must take most of your statutory leave during the leave year.

 Carrying over leave